 - Get help to quit if you smoke.

 - Manage high blood pressure.

-- Eat healthy meals low in saturated fat, trans fat, cholesterol and salt.
+- Eat healthy meals low in saturated fat, trans fat, sodium (salt) and added sugars.

 - Get involved in regular physical activities.